 As there are stable chemical elements, that block the road to development, so too there are unstable elements that easily form compounds.
-The compounds in turn may be more or less unstable, and vast aggregates of them provide a coincidental mattifold of processes that in the cell is made systematic.
+The compounds in turn may be more or less unstable, and vast accregates of them provide a coincidental manifold of processes that in the cell is made systematic.
 The cell, however, sets up not a static but a dynamic integration.
-It is ever intussuscepting fresh materials and extruding others that have served their purpose.
-Nor is it content merely to maintain the belance of this process, but heads towards the duplication of its dynamic pattern, and then it divides.
-Such division may be an instance of reproduction or of growth.
+It is ever intussuscepting fresh materials and extruding others that have se rved their purpose.
+Nor is it content merely to maintain the balance of this process, but heads wards the duplication of its dynamic pattern, and then it divides.
+Such a division may be an instance of reproduction or of growth.
 In the former case, there is the multiplication of life in different instances.
 In the latter case, there is development.
-Higher integration is on the move, for growth is not merely an increase in bulk but also an increase in differentiation; the initial manifold is subjected progressively to ever more intricate arrangements and patterns; the principle of correspondence repeatedly forces out earlier integrations and, on each occasion, the principle of emergence evokes a more definitely differentiated integration.
-Eventually, full intelligible differentiation is reached, and development yields place to maturity.
-Inasmuch as the goal of the genetic sequence is fixed by the initial manifold, only oaks from acorns grow.
-But in large numbers of instances and over long periods of time, there is an effective probability of different initial manifolds and so of diverse objectives for genetic sequences.
+Higher integration is on the move, for growth is not merely an increase in bulk but also an increase in differentiation; the initial manifold is subjected progressively to ever more intricate arrangements and patterns; the principle of correspondence repeated # orces out earlier integrations and, on each occasion, the principle of emergence evokes a more definitely differentiated integration.
+Eventually, full intelligible differentation is reached, and development yields place to maturity.
+Inasmuch as the goal of the genetic sequence is fixed by the initial manifold, only Oaks from accrease acorns grow.
+But in large numbers of instances and over longon periods of time, there is an effective probability of different initial manifolds and so of diverse p objectives firs for genetic sequences.
 However, the attainment of such objectives is conditioned by the prior existence of a suitable environment, and inversely environments change cumulatively with the addition of each new type of organism.
-There follows a problem of the environment to be solved by a phylogenetic sequence of different organisms such that each earlier member both can survive in a less developed and can contribute to a more developed environment.
-In turn, this solution supposes the possibility of major flexibility, for each earlier member has to emerge in one kind of environment yet, if it is to survive, must be able to adapt successively to the cumulative changes produced by later arrivals.
-Finally, there is to be reached e te a serve subtradius de la la de la Carte de la Cart a partial transcendence of environment in the animal that develops in the shelter of the egg or womb, that enjoys parental care, that can move about from one place to another, that is equipped to outwit or to conquer foes.
+There follows a problem of the environment to be solved by a phylogetnetic sequence of different or anisms with barlier monthers expanses both I survival in rudihenbory environments and, at the same time. such that each earlier member will syrviv f constituting in the rudimentary environment and, at the same time, create environt nesestary for the energence of leter the chairge of such that each earlier member both can survive in a less developed and/contribute to a more developed environment.
+In turn, this solution supposes the possibility of major flexibility, for each earlier member liasto emerge in one kind of environment yet, if it is to survive, must be able to adapt successively to the cumulative chances produced by later arrivals.
+Finally, there is to be reached a partial transcendence of environment in the animal that develops in the shelter of the eggs or womb, that enjoys parental care, that can move about from one place to another, that is equipped to outwit or to conquer foes.

 As there is organic, so also there is psychic development.
-As the organism in its growth has to assemble and arrange its multitudinous cells, so the animal in its development has to include the genesis and patterned distribution of neural tissues.
+As the organism in its growth has to assemble and arrange its multitudinous cells, so the animal in its development has to include the genesis and ratherned distribution of neural tissues.
 As the differentiation of material organs grounds a sequence of integrations of intelligible organic functions, so neural differentiation and structure provides a material basis for a sequence of increasingly complex forms of sensitive consciousness.
 As it is not in the plant but in the animal that the full potentialities of organic diversity are realized, so it is not in the animal but in man that the full potentialities of a richly diverse and highly integrated sensitive consciousness are attained.